-You may activate this game text as a response when the Ring-bearer is about to take a wound.
-(Remember, wounds are always placed on a character one at a time.)
+You may activate this game text as a response when the Ring-bearer is about to take a wound (The Ruling Ring can do this only during a skirmish).

+Remember, wounds are always placed on a character one at a time.
 Once activated, this special ability continues to be in effect until the regroup phase.